Minneapolis has agreed to pay $27 million to settle family lawsuit over George Floyd's death

 The settlement results from a federal lawsuit the Floyd family filed in July against the city of Minneapolis.Full Article

-Settlement announced as jury selection continues in the trial of a white former officer charged with murder and manslaughter in..
+The US city of Minneapolis will pay several million to settle a civil lawsuit brought by George Floyd's family.
+The police officer..

-The city of Minneapolis on Friday agreed to pay $27 million to settle a civil lawsuit from George Floyd’s family over the Black..
+Mr. Floyd was declared dead on May 25 after Derek Chauvin, a former officer who is white, pressed his knee against his neck for..